kedacore/keda-docs/content/docs/2.0/scalers/mysql.md

 - `hostFromEnv` - The host of the MySQL server, similar to `host`, but reads it from an environment variable on the scale target.
 - `portFromEnv` - The port of the MySQL server, similar to `port`, but reads it from an environment variable on the scale target.
+- `usernameFromEnv` - The usename for connecting with host the MySQL server, similar to `username`, but reads it from an environment variable on the scale target.

 ### Authentication Parameters